PSUmodeling/Cycles-utils/README.md

 `Cycles-utils` is a Python package designed to facilitate [Cycles](https://github.com/PSUmodeling/Cycles) agroecosystem model simulations.
 This package provides a number of tools for users to prepare Cycles simulation input files, run Cycles simulations, and post-process Cycles simulation results.

-For usage examples, please refere to this [Jupyter notebook](https://github.com/PSUmodeling/Cycles/blob/master/cycles-utils.ipynb).
+For usage examples, please refer to this [Jupyter notebook](https://github.com/PSUmodeling/Cycles/blob/master/cycles-utils.ipynb).

 # Installation